- May 11, 2017

 Teens don’t intentionally crash cars; lack of experience, road conditions, lack of driver-education, decision-making abilities, equipment and distracted driving contribute to most accidents.
 To combat this, it is vital to give teens the help they need to become safe drivers.

-If you or a loved one has been injured in a vehicle crash involving a teen driver, contact the vehicle accident attorneys at Neale & Fhima to learn more about your options.
+If you or a loved one has been injured in a vehicle crash involving a teen driver, contact the vehicle accident attorney at Neale & Fhima to learn more about your options.
 We provide aggressive and experienced legal representation to clients throughout California.
 Call us at 888-995-0283 or visit our website to schedule a free consultation.